Project Gemini: Missions

 Rendezvous in orbit is not a straightforward maneuver.
 Should a spacecraft increase its speed to catch up with another, the result is that it goes into a higher and slower orbit and the distance thereby increases.
-The right procedure is to go to a lower orbit first and which increases relative speed, and then approach the target spacecraft from below and decrease orbital speed to meet it.
+The right procedure is to go to a lower orbit first, which increases relative speed, and then approach the target spacecraft from below and decrease orbital speed to meet it.
 To practice these maneuvers, special rendezvous and docking simulators were built for the astronauts.

 Gemini-Titan launches and serial numbers

 The Gemini-Titan II launch vehicle was adapted by NASA from the U.S. Air Force Titan II ICBM.
 (Similarly, the Mercury-Atlas launch vehicle had been adapted from the USAF Atlas missile.)
 The Gemini-Titan II rockets were assigned Air Force serial numbers, which were painted in four places on each Titan II (on opposite sides on each of the first and second stages).
 USAF crews maintained Launch Complex 19 and prepared and launched all of the Gemini-Titan II launch vehicles.
 Data and experience operating the Titans was of value to both the U.S. Air Force and NASA.

 The USAF serial numbers assigned to the Gemini-Titan launch vehicles are given in the tables above.
 Fifteen Titan IIs were ordered in 1962 so the serial is "62-12XXX", but only "12XXX" is painted on the Titan II.
 The order for the last three of the 15 launch vehicles was canceled on July 30, 1964, and they were never built.
 Serial numbers were, however, assigned to them prospectively: 12568 - GLV-13; 12569 - GLV-14; and 12570 - GLV-15.